 October Classroom Lessons: This month, we're talking about emotions.
 Kindergartners are learning the names of different emotions, and first graders are creating posters for their classrooms that share ideas for strategies to use when they are experiencing big emotions!
 Talking about different emotions at home can help students make a connection between this lesson and their feelings at home!

-- Counseling groups will begin in the month of October.
+- Skill-building Counseling groups will begin the first week of November.
+These counseling groups include:

 - Food Drive

 - Individual Counseling - Students may be referred to individual counseling by the classroom teacher, school staff member, or parents.
 Individual counseling sessions are brief, and last 6-8 regular sessions or less.
 If a student would benefit from longer term counseling, an outside referral will be made.